MsMaisssa/CBAM-GHG-Assistant/README.md

 Disclamer: This project was forked from Snowflake-Labs, and modified for the use case CBAM-GHG Assistant: site/sfguides/src/getting-started-with-anthropic-on-snowflake-cortex/getting-started-with-anthropic-on-snowflake-cortex.md

+VIdeo walkthorugh - see it before you build it: https://www.loom.com/share/13bda48fa3274492aba62b9b389864ed

 PROJECT STRUCTURE
 ├── README.md